iterative/dvc.org/content/docs/start/index.md

 ## Following the Get Started

-Although presented in a logical order, each page in the trails above is an independent chapter you can go to directly.
-There may be references to other chapters or docs, but you can skip them and still get a good idea of the features in question, even by only reading page sections.
+Each page in the trails above is more or less independent, especially if you're only reading them to get a general idea of the features in question.
+For better learning, try each step yourself from the beginning of any trail.

-For better learning, you can also try each step yourself and get to similar results.
-Some of the required steps for this may be inside collapsed sections you can click on to expand:
+Some of the preparation steps may be inside collapsed sections you can click on to expand:

 <details>